percona/percona-server/doc/source/installation/apt_repo.rst

   |Percona Server| 5.7 comes with the :ref:`TokuDB storage engine <tokudb_intro>` and :ref:`MyRocks storage engine<myrocks_intro>`.
 These storage engines are installed as plugin.

-  For information on how to install and configure |TokuDB|, refer to the :ref:`tokudb_installation` guide.
+  For information on how to install and configure TokuDB, refer to the :ref:`tokudb_installation` guide.

-  For information on how to install and configure |MyRocks|, refer to the :ref:`myrocks_install` guide.
+  For information on how to install and configure MyRocks, refer to the :ref:`myrocks_install` guide.

 The |Percona Server| distribution contains several useful User Defined Functions (UDF) from Percona Toolkit.
 After the installation completes, run the following commands to create these functions: